etalab-ia/ocr-xtract/README.md

 * Python

 ## Project Description
-For now, only a POC is available for extracting information for French DNI and for the french paychecks
+For now, only a POC is available for extracting information for French DNI and for the french payslips.

 ## Getting Started for development
 * Fork this repo